folbricht/tpmk/README.md

   - `rm` Removes a persistent key
   - `ls` List persistent keys

-- `nv` Contains commands to operate on non-volatile indexes in the TMP
+- `nv` Contains commands to operate on non-volatile indexes in the TPM

   - `write` Write arbitrary data into an index
   - `read` Read data from an index